Top 10 Things To Do in Seville – an Illustrated Walk

 6. Get lost in the streets of Barrio Santa Cruz

 If you want to see cute, charming Spanish streets – and I’m talking jaw-dropping levels of charm here – start wandering around Santa Cruz, the old Jewish quarter.
-Many people enter Santa Cruz just next to the Real Alcázar, bordering the great palace walls.

-Geometric brickwork and smoothed-off cobblestones roll out underfoot, bushy green trees paint shady designs on the road, and lovely stucco houses compete for attention in muted shades of pale red, sun yellow and powder blue.
+Geometric brickwork and smoothed-off cobblestones roll out underfoot, bushy green trees paint shady designs on the road, and lovely stucco houses compete for attention in muted shades of pale red, sun yellow, and powder blue.

 Occasionally, a café comes up to greet you, a great place to sip a cappuccino under an umbrella and ponder the flower beds sprouting out of red-painted windowsills.
-Turn a corner and you’ll see crookback alleys so close that the houses above you have fused together.

 And just when you think you’re so lost you’ll never get out, you’ll notice a palm tree popping up to remind you that the Alcázar gardens are nearby.

-In Santa Cruz you’ll find many tapas bars and restaurants hosting flamenco shows.
 If you visit during Semana Santa, you’ll spot many of the emblematic processions of Holy Week.
 It is one of the best free things to do in Seville.

-Book here your Tapas route in Seville
+Book here your Tapas tour in Seville

 7. Sit down for a lazy breakfast, Seville style

-Sleep in, wake up late and find a local cafe – one with quiet outdoor seating is a good start.
-Many cafes will serve the Seville style breakfast, which is usually a crunchy toasted piece of bread, topped with chopped tomato or Spanish ham, and served with a coffee and an orange juice.
+Many cafes will serve the Seville-style breakfast, which is usually a crunchy toasted piece of bread, topped with chopped tomato or Spanish ham, and served with coffee and orange juice.

 Olive oil (always on the table, of course) is drizzled over the tostada to make this breakfast more unhealthy, but much more delicious.
 Wonderful!